Xunnamius/black-flag/README.md

   // ALL OF THESE ARE OPTIONAL!
 Black Flag would still accept this file even if
   // if were completely blank

   // An array of yargs aliases for this command.
-Defaults to []
+DO NOT include positional
+  // arguments here, those go in `command` just like with vanilla yargs
   aliases: [],

-  // Can be a yargs options object or a builder function like below
+  // Can be a yargs options object or a builder function like below builder(yargs, helpOrVersionSet, argv) {
-  // Defaults to {}
-  builder(yargs, helpOrVersionSet, argv) {
     // We are never forced to return anything...
     // return yargs;